 Gloss touch-ups are a matter of personal preference, Dosso says, and since this isn’t a permanent color, it may fade faster depending on how often you shampoo your hair.

-Fortunately, Brown offered some helpful tips for preserving the color: "Don't shampoo too much and only use shampoo for color-treated hair.
-And again, Overtone conditioners are great for at-home maintenance.
-They have several colors for you to choose from, and they condition hair, which can sometimes be damaged from lifting hair to very pale shades of blond."
+A shade this vibrant needs care outside of the salon chair.
+To keep your dusty rose gleaming, Brown says, "Don't shampoo too much and only use shampoo for color-treated hair.
+Overtone conditioners are great for at-home maintenance.
+They have several colors for you to choose from, and they condition hair, which can sometimes be damaged from lifting hair to very pale shades of blonde."

-There's a silver lining to all of this, though: Any time you're dyeing your hair a certain color, you want to ensure it fades nicely, which is often the case with dusty rose.
-Brown explains, "This color—and pinks in general—fades well, at least in my own personal experience.
+This sharp bob is faded like a lovely vintage photograph.
+As Brown explains, "This color—and pink in general—fades well, at least in my own personal experience.
 Even if it's uneven, it's soft enough that no one can tell, and they just see pretty pink pieces in your hair."

-It's all in the blending, Dosso says, noting dusty rose will enhance natural pink undertones, giving your skin "that extra glow" as she calls it.
+It's all in the blending, Dosso says, noting dusty rose will enhance natural pink undertones, giving your skin "that extra glow," as she calls it.
 "Each skin tone can carry a different shade of pink," she says, adding, dusty rose is like the "pink version of a cool blonde."
-We can totally see how the rosy hues compliment everyone uniquely.
+We can totally see how the rosy hues complement everyone uniquely.

 Try a mix of rose and silver for an updated twist on the trend.
 To help maintain this unique color between touch-ups, use pigmented conditioners like Overtone for an extra boost.